• PORTFOLIO

 4) Don’t DIY unless doing only a partial update.

 Plumbers, tile installers, painters, electricians, carpenters, etc. all have to come into this space multiple times during the project to complete a bathroom remodel.
-Getting these people in when you want them without lots of gaps in the schedule is difficult for even the best contractors.
+Getting these people in when you want them without lots of gaps in the schedule is challenging for even the best contractors.

 It is definitely best to have your design completely figured out and all your selections made before you begin.
 And of course, check availability on everything before you demo!
 You don’t want to be waiting weeks for that tile you wanted after your bathroom is all torn up.